MSc Research Candidate

 The University of Sydney | NSW | 2006

-As well as my research interests, I am an environmental scientist and consultant involved in the assessment of anthropogenic disturbance on a range of aquatic environments.
-I aim to bridge gaps between new research and its application by providing science based advice to those involved with conservation of tropical marine to alpine freshwater ecosystems.
-Wherever possible I take a quantitative approach, aligning my interests in research, conservation and ecological modelling.
+As well as my research interests, I am an environmental scientist and consultant involved in the assessment of anthropogenic disturbance in a range of aquatic environments.
+I aim to bridge gaps between new research and its application by providing science-based advice to those involved with the conservation of tropical marine to alpine freshwater ecosystems.
+Wherever possible I take a quantitative approach, aligning my interests in research, conservation, and ecological modelling.